Contributors

 Amanda Leiserowitz is an undergraduate in the not-so-disparate-fields of game design and creative writing. | @_grumpymonday

 Kat Lewis graduated from Johns Hopkins University where she held the Saul Zaentz Innovation Fund Fellowship.
 In 2018, she received a Fulbright Creative Arts grant in South Korea.
 Her work has appeared in PANK Magazine, Maudlin House, and The Rumpus.
-She is currently an MFA student at the University of South Florida. | @katjolewis
+She is currently an MFA student at the University of South Florida.
+Her debut novel Good People is forthcoming from Simon & Schuster. | @katjolewis

-Rachel Lyon is the author of the novel Self-Portrait With Boy (Scribner 2018); her shorter work has appeared in Joyland, Iowa Review, Electric Literature, and elsewhere.
+Rachel Lyon is the author of the novels Self-Portrait With Boy (Scribner, 2018) and Fruit of the Dead (Scribner, 2024).
+Her shorter work has appeared in Joyland, Iowa Review, Electric Literature, and elsewhere.
 She is a cofounder of the reading series Ditmas Lit, in her native Brooklyn, NY. | @manateesintrees

-Kevin Maloney is the author of The Red-Headed Pilgrim (Two Dollar Radio, Jan 2023), Horse Girl Fever (CLASH Books, 2024), and Cult of Loretta (Lazy Fascist, 2015). | @kevinrmaloney
+Kevin Maloney is the author of The Red-Headed Pilgrim (Two Dollar Radio, 2023), Horse Girl Fever (CLASH Books, 2024), and Cult of Loretta (Lazy Fascist, 2015). | @kevinrmaloney

 S. S. Mandani runs Saltwater Coffee in the East & West Village of NYC.
 He studied fiction at The University of Florida and holds an MFA in Creative Writing from The New School.
 His stories appear in Shenandoah, Passages North, Hobart After Dark, X-R-A-Y, Longleaf Review, 3:AM, and twenty other venues.
 He has been recognized by the Kenyon Review, Martha’s Vineyard Institute, and Periplus Collective writing communities, and served as a Bread Loaf Administrative Scholar in 2022.
-In 2021, he was nominated for Best of the Net (Nurture), Best Microfiction (No Contact), and Best Small Fictions (Lost Balloon) and, in 2022, he made the Wigleaf Top 50 Longlist.
+In 2021, he was nominated for Best of the Net (Nurture), Best Microfiction (No Contact), and Best Small Fictions (Lost Balloon) and in 2022 he made the Wigleaf Top 50 Longlist.
 A locally famed macaroni & cheese joint, S'MAC, in the East Village is currently handing out 10,000 copies of two of his flash fictions on an orange foldout to hangry New Yorkers.
 His novel-in-progress explores a generational family of jinn.
 He writes about drinks and culture as a columnist for Liquid Carriage at No Contact. | @SuhailMandani

 Camille Martin is a Canadian poet and collage artist originally from Lafayette and New Orleans, Louisiana.
 Home is a moveable feast, and she has made hers in Toronto since 2005.
 Her last two books of poetry are Sonnets (2010) and Looms (2012), both published by Shearsman Books.